Sunday September 24, 2017

 The theoretical and practical proposals of the conservatives are in no way based upon a specific program such as the comprehensive and mandatory government programs of the liberal elite.
 They merely express, in general terms, the commitment of the conservatives to offer to the liberal victims a complete manumission from the slavery of the liberal plantation.

 The distinguishing feature of conservatism is not the abolition of government generally but the abolition of unjust liberal government programs in particular.
 Liberal government programs are the final and most complete expression of the system of exploiting and appropriating the voting power of the victims that is based on liberal hegemony, on the exploitation of the many by the few.

 In this sense, the program of the conservatives may be summed up in a single sentence.
 Abolition of liberal injustice.

 We have seen above, that the first step in the emancipation of the victim class is to raise the victims out of dependency to a secure competency.
-Emancipated from the liberal plantation they may then take their place in the political life of the nation.
+Emancipated from the liberal plantation the former victims may then take their place in the economic life of the nation.
 Conservatives have no wish to lead or to exploit the emancipated victims, other than to congratulate them on their new-found freedom.

 III.
 MODERATES AND CONSERVATIVES(2)

 Section II has made clear the relation of the conservatives to the liberal victims.
 They want nothing for them or from them except their emancipation from dependency.